-Despite having become commonplace, you still may not understand exactly what cloud hosting entails or how businesses can benefit from it, so we’re here to help bridge that gap.
-In this blog, we’re going to cover all the cloud hosting basics, including what it is, how it works, and its benefits.
+Despite having become commonplace, you still may not understand exactly what basic or even the best cloud hosting entails or how businesses can benefit from it, so we’re here to help bridge that gap.
+In this article, we’re going to cover all the cloud hosting basics, including what it is, how it works, and its benefits.
 We’ll also compare it to traditional types of hosting.

 What is the Cloud?

 Before we talk about what cloud hosting is, it’s essential to have a basic understanding of the cloud.